 In this case, the SSA will consider the severity of your condition and how it limits your abilities to perform various physical tasks.
-Applicants can consult a skilled Pennsylvania social security disability lawyer for more information and assistance with filling out the application.
+Applicants can consult a skilled Philadelphia social security disability lawyer for more information and assistance with filling out the application.

 Different types of Social Security Disability Programs – Applicants should be familiar with both programs offered by the Social Security Administration.
 The eligibility criteria and qualifications differ in both programs.
 Here, we have provided a brief overview of each program to help you understand and choose the one you may be eligible for.

 Be it SSDI or SSI, you will be required to submit your medical evidence to claim the benefits.
 Without proper medical evidence, your application may get denied.
 Lack of medical evidence and an incomplete application form can affect your chances of being approved.
-You can rely on a Pennsylvania disability lawyer for all the paperwork.
+You can rely on a Philadelphia disability lawyer for all the paperwork.

 Therefore, one should consider consulting a reputable lawyer to proceed with the claim.
 They are well-equipped with knowledge of the process and can handle the details on your behalf.
 Before commencing the application, they can review your application and help you understand your chances of getting approved.